-Rat borne disease spread in the house
+Rat Borne disease in the house

 Rats Transmit Hantavirus

-Rats cause all kinds of damage to your house.
-They have no issue tearing apart your roof covering, sheet-rock, and insulation.
+Rats will cause all kinds of damage to your house.
+They have no issue tearing apart your roof covering, sheetrock, and insulation.
 They do this because they are seeking food to consume, water to drink, and secure and comfy locations to sleep.
-Rats also have teeth that continue to grow throughout the course of their lives, so they really need to grind them down.
+Rats also have teeth that continue to grow throughout the course of their lives, so they need to grind them down.
 Below are the major kinds of damage and risk that they cause

 - Fire Risk: When rats chew through wires, you run a high risk of fire from shorts.

-Denver Rat Control Procedure: Here are the steps
+Denver Rat Control Procedure: Here are the steps to remove this pest

 2. Rat and Mice Exclusion